kapish-singla/Induction-Programme/README.md

 # Day 1(30-07-2025)

-My first day at **GURU NANAK DEV ENGINEERING COLLEGE** with other Btech. students , first we got to the <ins>Gurudwara</ins> at 8:30am.
-There we attended the **Shabad Kirtan** , we got to noticed how to Gurudwara resembled the shape of a ship showing the great path ahead along with the other students.
-After gurudwara we got some great tea.
+My first day at Guru Nanak Dev Engineering College began alongside other B.Tech students with a visit to the Gurudwara at 8:30 a.m.
+There, we attended the Shabad Kirtan and observed how the Gurudwara’s structure, resembling a ship, symbolized the guiding path ahead for us as students.
+The serene atmosphere set a positive tone for the day, and we were also served refreshing tea before moving to the next session.

-After gurudwara we got to the auditorium there we got knowledge about the college , infrastructure and achivements.There we celebrated the 70th year of excellence of the college.We also met Teachers , Hod , Vip who shared the insight about the college.
+Following the Gurudwara visit, we gathered in the auditorium, where we were introduced to the college’s infrastructure, achievements, and legacy.
+The occasion was marked by the celebration of 70 years of excellence at the institution.
+We also had the opportunity to meet our respected teachers, Heads of Departments, and distinguished guests, who shared valuable insights about the college’s vision and opportunities.

 # Day 2 Universal Human Values